Few particles with an impurity in a one-dimensional harmonic trap: Energy dependence on interaction

 \subsection{Ground-state energy for strong interactions}

 To analyze the ground-state energies, we study the energy increase of the system due to the impurity-bath interaction

 where $g$ simply indicates the interaction strength at which the energy is obtained and $N$ is the number of particles employed.
-In related studies, ${E_I}_g^N$ is usually referred to as the polaron or binding energy of the impurity~\cite{jorgensen_observation_2016}, which can be interpreted as the energy required to add the impurity to the system.
-We note that we examine the full energy in the next subsection.
+In related studies, $\mu$ is usually referred to as the polaron or binding energy of the impurity~\cite{jorgensen_observation_2016}, which can be interpreted as the energy required to add the impurity to the system.
+Let us emphasize that the ground state of the system is the same regardless of the nature of the bath, i.e. identical bosons or distinguishable particles.
+We also note that we examine excited states in the next subsection.

-We show values of ${E_I}_g^N$ obtained from ED calculations for up to $N=8$ ($N_b=7$) particles in figure~\ref{sec:energy;fig:gs}.
+We show values of $\mu$ obtained from ED calculations for up to $N=8$ ($N_b=7$) particles in figure~\ref{sec:energy;fig:gs}.
 We plot the results as a function of the inverse of the interaction strength to focus on the strongly-interacting regime $g^{-1}\approx 0$.
-We also show exact results for $N=3$~\cite{zinner_fractional_2014} (black circles), obtaining a perfect agreement.
+We also show exact results for $N=3$ from Ref.~\cite{zinner_fractional_2014} (black circles), giving a perfect agreement with our numerical calculations.

-First, and as expected, we note that ${E_I}_g^N$ increases with increasing $g$, reaching non-trivial values for $g^{-1}\to 0$.
-Second, we find that ${E_I}_g^N$ also increases with $N$.
-We stress that by construction, ${E_I}_0^N=0$ for all number of particles.
-Therefore, it requires more energy to add an impurity to a more populated and more repulsive bath.
+First, and as expected, we note that $\mu$ increases with increasing $g$, reaching non-trivial values for $g^{-1}\to 0$.
+Second, we find that $\mu$ also increases with $N$.
+We stress that by construction, $\mu(g=0)=0$ for all numbers of particles.
+Therefore, it requires more energy to add an impurity to a more populated and more repulsive bath, as expected.